visualbis/VV-Docs/docs/admin-guide/settings/theme.md

   </div>

 :::note
-To restore the default theme settings, select **Reset to default** in the end of the screen.
+To restore the default theme settings, select **Reset to default** at the end of the screen.
 :::